Connor Halliday

 Connor Halliday (born March 23, 1992) is an American former professional football quarterback.
 He was signed by the Washington Redskins as an undrafted free agent in 2015.
 After his release from the Redskins he was signed by the BC Lions in the same year and the Montreal Alouettes in 2016.
 He played college football at Washington State.
 Halliday is tied for first on the NCAA Division I FBS single-game passing yardage record with 734 yards, which he set in a losing effort versus California in 2014.

 Early life

 Halliday attended Joel E. Ferris High School in Spokane, Washington.
 As a senior, he threw for 4,198 yards and 43 touchdowns and was the Greater Spokane League (GSL) Offensive Most Valuable Player.

 College career

-Halliday committed to Washington State University and played for the Washington State Cougars football team from 2011 through 2014, redshirting in 2010.
+Halliday committed to Washington State University and played for the Cougars from 2011 through 2014, redshirting in 2010.

 2011

 As a redshirt freshman in 2011, Halliday appeared in four games and made one start.
 In the game against Arizona State he passed for a Pac-12 and Washington State freshman record, 494 yards with four touchdowns.